McLean County Animal Shelter prepares to reopen

 “That’s my primary effort.
 We want to try to get all the animals we can into good environments and homes,” Dame said.
 “The animal problem we have is honestly not an animal problem.
 It’s a people problem.
 I don’t want to see any mistreatment of animals in the county.”

-McLean County already has a facility located in Calhoun, but there are some adjustments that need to be made before fully reopening.
+McLean County already has a facility located in Calhoun, but there are some adjustments that need to be made before it can fully reopen.

 “The largest hurdle we’ve run into so far is access to veterinarians to help us carry out some of the shots and different procedures,” Dame said.
 “One of the primary objectives for me, personally, is to get us back open and running by recruiting volunteers and getting them certified.
 We want to put them through some level of training.”